NBISweden/grave/README.md

 ##### Filtered graphs

-- This method of building pangenome graphs for read mapping uses coverage filtering to remove nodes not found in a set number of haplotypes, typically this should be set to around 10% of the number of haplotypes (i.e., `40 haplotypes` in the graph - set depth to `4`).
+- This method of building pangenome graphs for read mapping uses coverage filtering to remove nodes not found in a set number of haplotypes, typically this should be set to around 10% of the number of haplotypes (i.e., `40 haplotypes` in the graph: set depth to `4`).

 - By default the `MiniGraph-Cactus` option `--giraffe` generates a graph filtered to depth 2.
 Coverage support level can be adjusted with the `--filter` option, e.g.: `--giraffe --filter 10`